 Federal Legislation.
 On July 15, 2016, President Obama signed the "FAA Extension, Safety and Security Act of 2016" into law.
 The law reauthorizes the Federal Aviation Administration ("FAA") operations and programs through September 30, 2017.
-On September 29, 2016, Public Law Number 114-223, a continuing resolution extending funding for federal programs, was signed into law (the "Continuing Resolution").
-The Continuing Resolution extends federal funding, including general funding for the FAA, including airport development grants and other non-trust funds, through December 9, 2016.
-As of the date of this Official Statement, the City has no assurance that the current FAA authorization and programs will be extended or that a new authorization or programs will be approved beyond September 30, 2017, or that no interruption of general federal funding, including FAA funding, will occur in connection with the current December 9, 2016 funding expiration date.
-See "CERTAIN INVESTMENT CONSIDERATIONS:"
+On May 5, 2017, Public Law Number 115-31, the Consolidated Appropriations Act, 2017, was signed into law which authorizes appropriations that fund the operation of the Federal Government through September 30, 2017.
+As of the date of this Official Statement, the City has no assurance that the current FAA authorization and programs will be extended or that a new authorization or programs will be approved beyond September 30, 2017.
+See "CERTAIN INVESTMENT CONSIDERATIONS."

 O'Hare Modernization Act.
 The O'Hare Modernization Act, 620 ILCS 65/1 et seq., which became law in August 2003, was created to expedite and facilitate the OMP.
 Specifically, the O'Hare Modernization Act states the Illinois General Assembly's intent that "all agencies of this State and its subdivisions shall facilitate the efficient and expeditious completion" of the OMP.
-Among other things, the O'Hare Modernization Act eliminates duplicative aeronautics review of the OMP under the Illinois Aeronautics Act and grants quick-take authority to the City for land acquisition associated with the OMP.
+Among other things, the O'Hare Modernization Act eliminates duplicative aeronautics review of the OMP under the Illinois Act on grants quick-take authority to the City for land acquisition associated with the OMP.
 The O'Hare Modernization Act also amends other laws to facilitate the OMP.

-Public Act 99-0202, which was effective on January 1, 2016, was signed by Governor Rauner on July 30, 2015, and amended the O'Hare Modernization Act to increase from eight to ten the maximum number of runways available for aircraft operations at O'Hare that may exist after the construction of a new runway at O'Hare without a certificate of approval from the Illinois Department of Transportation.
+Public Act 99-0202, which was effective on January 1, 2016, was signed by Governor Rauner on July 30, 2015, and amended the Q'Hare Modernization Act to increase from eight to ten the maximum number of runways available for aircraft operations at O'Hare that may exist after the construction of a new runway at O'Hare without a certificate of approval from the Illinois Department of Transportation.
+If State Approval of Federal Grants.

-Control of the Contro

-State Approval of Federal Grants.
 Under the Illinois Aeronautics Act, the City is generally required to obtain the approval of Illinois Department of Transportation for all AIP grant applications that the City submits to the FAA.
-The O'Hare Modernization Act provides that this requirement does not apply to AIP grant applications related to the OMP and further provides that the City may directly accept, receive and disburse AIP grant funds related to the OMP.
+The O'Hare Modernization Act provides that this requirement, does not apply to AIP grant applications related to the OMP and further provides that the City may directly accept, receive and disburse AIP grant funds related to the OMP.

 Proposed South Suburban Airport.
 Plans to build a third airport in the Chicago Region have been discussed for many years.
-The most likely site for such an airport is the proposed South Suburban Airport site located near Peotone, Illinois (in Will County approximately 35 miles south of the City's central business district).
+The most likely site for such an airport is the proposed South Suburban Airportsite located near Peotone, Illinois (in Will County approximately 35 miles south of the City's central business district).